mohdraiyan380/Telco-Customer_Churn--python/README.md

 - 📊 **pandas** – For data manipulation and cleaning
 - 📈 **matplotlib** & **seaborn** – For data visualization
 - 🔢 **numpy** – For numerical operations
-- 🧮 **scikit-learn** – For initial data preprocessing and potential modeling

 ## 📂 Data Source